* About this Interview and on this Page:

 - Harold Camping (92, 1921-2013, founder, Family Radio)

-* Calculating of Dates: Here's an example of the never-ending, and so far, universally incorrect, calculating of end times dates by a Christian author, and then another example by the leader of the Jehovah's Witnesses...
+* List of the Erroneous Calculated Dates: Here's an example of the never-ending, and so far, universally incorrect, calculating of end times dates by a Christian author, and then another example by the leader of the Jehovah's Witnesses...

 * Remember When: Countless Christians were told that the following dates were significant because they represented end-times markers.
 Of course the Lord will return one day, and hopefully, soon, But confused teachers used events and dates like these to confuse others.